jotslo/joshscript/README.md

 `> Hello, World!`
 ## Instructions
 1. If _execute_script.bat_ has the text "D:\Documents\Dev\JoshScript\source\JoshScript.py",
-change it to "E-Script.py" (originally named _JoshScript.py_) - uses the relative file path
+change it to "E-Script.py" (_original name "JoshScript.py",_ uses the relative file path
-of your downloaded folder.
+of your downloaded folder).

-2. Open a text editor, write a program using E-Script codes above, then click "Save As".
+2. Open a text editor, write a program using E-Script / JoshScript
+codes above (ordered respectively with a "/"), then click "Save As".

 3. Change the file type to "All Files" and name your program anything
 you would like that ends in _.jsh_, for example "program1.jsh".